tasmota/docs/docs/Home-Assistant.md

 If you don't want to use MQTT discovery, skip to [Manual Configuration](#configurationyaml-editing)

 ## Automatic Discovery

 Home Assistant has a feature called [MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery/).
 With MQTT discovery no user interaction or configuration file editing is needed to add new devices in Home Assistant.
 Most of the changes will be updated in HA automatically.

+!!! note
-!!! note "Automatic discovery is currently supported for (see details below):
+    Automatic discovery is currently supported for (see details below):
     - Buttons
     - Lights
     - Relays
     - Sensors
-- Switches"
+    - Switches

 Enable auto discovery on each device with the command:

 ```console
 SetOption19 1
 ```